Thai Style Grilled Watermelon Salad is a refreshing fun easy summer recipe with grilled Watermelon and cucumbers and a simple Thai dressing.

 chopped (as desired to you heat liking).
 We used Thai bird chilis

 or about 6 slices or 4 cups (horizontally slice watermelon and leave on the rind)

 small (deseeded, cut into lengthwise quarters -leave the skin on)

-- 1 onion small red onion sliced (or can use green onion chopped if you like)
+- 2 shallots or small red onion sliced (or can use green onion chopped if you like)

 - 5-6 radishes sliced thinly

-- 1/8 cup Thai basil (chopped)- if you cannot find Thai Basil just exchange with regular sweet Italian basil and just as delicious
+- ⅛ cup basil (chopped or whole)- if you can find Thai Basil fantastic otherwise just exchange with regular sweet Italian basil and its just as delicious.

-- Step 1: Make the Thai Dressing: Mix lime juice, fish sauce and chili peppers together and set aside.
+- Mix lime juice, fish sauce and chili peppers together and set aside.

-- Serve your Thai Grilled Watermelon Salad at room temperature or cold to your liking.
+- Serve your Thai Grilled Watermelon Salad at room temperature or chilled to your liking. enjoy!